awillig/dcp-vardis/spec-v1.0/dcp-datatypes.md

 - When a human-readable string is to be transmitted, then the data type `TString` is used, which refers to a zero-terminated string.

+When implementations choose representations for any of the transmissible data types that are longer than eight bit, these will generally adopt network byte order (i.e. big endian).

 ## Queues and Lists {#sec-queues-lists}